learn-with-aws/terraform/README.md

 ## Null Resource

        - The primary use-case for the null resource is as a do-nothing container for arbitrary actions taken by a provisioner.
        - A common scenario is to perform custom actions using local-exec and remote-exec when a number of resources gets created.
-Example of such case is introduction of a delay in resource creation
+Example of such case is introduction of a delay in resource creation.
+       - The triggerdefined in your null_resourceblock defines when the script you have specified is executed.

+            For example:

+                The null_resourcetrigger can be set to run only if a resource exists:

+                id = resource.id

                 /**